What Is a No Credit Check Loan?

-Loans from relatives/friends: A family member or friend doesn’t have the capability to perform a hard check of your credit.
-And they may be willing to give you a loan even if your credit is bad.
+A family member or friend doesn’t have the capability to perform a hard check of your credit.
+They may also be willing to give you a loan even if your credit is bad.
 However, it’s important to handle such a loan as professionally as you would one from a bank.

-Scams: Sadly, some “no credit check loans” out there are just expensive scams.
+Sadly, some “no credit check loans” out there are just expensive scams.
 If they ask you to make any kind of upfront payment before you receive your loan, that’s a big warning sign.
 If they won’t disclose their fees, that’s also a red flag.
-You should do research on the company to find out if they’re actually a legitimate business – are they registered as a business in your state, for example?
-And if their website doesn’t have “https” (meaning secure) in the URL, you don’t want to put in any personal information.

-- Secured personal loans: Rather than trying to get a predatory loan from a sketchy lender that will charge you enormous interest rates, go with a secured loan from a well-established lender.
+Rather than trying to get a predatory loan from a sketchy lender that will charge you enormous interest rates, go with a secured personal loan from a well-established lender.
 Some major banks that offer secured personal loans include Wells Fargo, PNC, Fifth Third Bank and KeyBank.
 While the lender will check your credit, you should still be able to get approved with bad credit because you will have to put up collateral.

 Before you consider any kind of no credit check loan, it’s a good idea to first make sure you really have no chance of getting a regular personal loan.
 Your odds may actually be better than you think, as there are plenty of personal loan providers that will consider people who have bad credit.